conan-io/docs/getting_started.rst

     When a GCC **compiler >= 5.1** is detected, the setting modeling for the c++ standard library is set as follows: The ``compiler.libcxx`` is set to ``libstdc++`` that represents the old ABI compatibility for better compatibility.
-Your compiler default is most likely to be set to the new ABI, so you might want to change it to ``libstdc++11`` to use the new ABI compliant with CXX11 directives and run
+Your compiler default is most likely to be set to the new ABI, so you might want to change it to ``libstdc++11`` in the definition of the default profile to use the new ABI compliant with CXX11 directives and run
     :command:`conan install ..` again to install the right binaries.
 Read more in :ref:`manage_gcc_abi`.

 Inspecting Dependencies